-Welcome – this is my first year as Head of Forbes College and I am so excited to meet all of you!
+Welcome – this is my second year as Head of Forbes College and I am so excited to meet all of you!
 I mean that quite literally, and while approaching me might sound intimidating to some of you, please do not hesitate – it would bring me so much joy to converse with each and every one of you.
 In fact, if you approached me you would help me do my job.
 And what is my job as Head?
 Good question!
 I am here to oversee that all of you feel welcome and part of a family or community.

 Before we meet in person, let me introduce myself.
 I was born in Argentina.
 My family moved here in the early 70’s, when I was a toddler.
 Since my family believed for many years that we would eventually move back to our birth country, I attended the Argentine School every Saturday in Queens NYC while growing up in NJ.
 The Verrazano Narrows Bridge, which we would cross en route to school, fascinated me!
 And the views of Manhattan with the huge skyscrapers – wow!!
 By the age of ten I knew that I wanted to be an engineer and design and build these fantastic structures – and I did.
 Before coming to academia, I was a designer in NYC and had the experience of designing some really tall or really complex buildings.

 I am not going to rewrite my CV here, so let me summarize by saying that I have been at Princeton since 2002 as a faculty member in Civil and Environmental Engineering.
 My largest course CEE262 (nicknamed “Bridges” by the students) is where I pour my enthusiasm for structural engineering to students of all majors – consider checking it out!
 My research is about how to design these structures to withstand extreme loads such as earthquakes and fires.